AI-Unicamp/Benchmarking-SDGG-Models/README.md

 Put the `Voices-in-Noisy-Environment` folder containing the corrupted audios in `./Benchmarking-SDGG-Models/Dataset/`

 ## Step 5: Processing

+We tested the code on `NVIDIA Quadro RTX 5000`:

 ### 5.1.
 Running Docker
 1. Create docker image using the next command in your terminal:
 ```angular2html